Deepacat/Ae6r/Ae6rVault/Ae6r Todo.md

 Gameplay/Progression:
 - [ ] Port natures aura recipes
 - [ ] Ore processing builders
+	- [ ] add more materials to emendatus along with potentially a new category for just ore processing additions (ore just add every oreproc item manually ig, probably aren't enough similarities for a general category)
 	- [x] Create milling + crushing
 	- [x] Create washing
+	- [ ] Mekanism processing

 Polish/fixes:
 - [ ] Fix raw ore block smelting recipes being too quick (or remove them lmao)
 - [ ] Meka biomass from other mods' crops (currently only MC)
 - [ ] Fix lootbox rewards in qb
 - [ ] Fix unsafe patchouli/book removals, e.g. removing occultism recipes instead of replacing them so the book doesn't break and error out (Make arrays in the files that go over replacing the recipe with a altered recipe item like e6e)
-- [ ] move the if else abomination in my embers stamp and chiller to its own function (I dont know how to implement it rn) (OR JUST MAKE BETTER SCHEMAS)
+- [ ] move the if else abomination in my (deepas) embers stamp and chiller to its own function (I dont know how to implement it rn) (OR JUST MAKE BETTER SCHEMAS)
 - [ ] gourmand dynamo recipe (waste incinerator?)
 - [ ] Ponder scenes/guideme/tooltips
 	- [ ] Ember oven multiblock